 From 2008 to 2013, she was a Project Assistant with the Institute of Telecommunications, Vienna University of Technology, where she was involved in various projects dealing with RFID technologies.
 In 2011, she was a Laboratory Associate with Disney Research, Pittsburgh, PA, USA, where she was involved in a backscatter RFID sensor project.
 Since 2013, she has been a Post-Doctoral Researcher with the Institute of Microwave and Photonic Engineering, Graz University of Technology, Graz, Austria, and is the Head of the RFID Technologies Research Group.
 Since 2017, she is an Assistant Professor at the Institute of Microwave and Photonic Engineering, focusing on RF design for ultra-low power wireless communication systems .
 In 2018 and 2019, she has been a Guest Professor at the Institute of Electronics Engineering, Friedrich-Alexander-University Erlangen-Nuremberg, Erlangen, Germany.
 She has authored more than 40 peer-reviewed publications and holds one U.S. patent.

-Dr. Grosinger published more than 30 peer-reviewed publications and holds one US patent.
-She is actively involved in technical program committees of various RFID-related conferences and is associate editor of the IET Microwaves, Antennas & Propagation journal.
-In addition, Dr. Grosinger is a member of the IEEE Microwave Theory and Techniques Society (IEEE MTT-S), a management committee member of the EU COST action IC1301 on wireless power transmission for sustainable electronics (WIPE), and a member of the Union Radio-Scientifique Internationale (URSI) Austria, Commission D. She also serves as a member of the IEEE MTT-S RFID Technologies Committee (MTT-24).
+Dr. Grosinger is actively involved in Technical Program and Steering Committees of various RF-related conferences and is Associate Editor of the IEEE Microwave and Wireless Components Letters.
+She is a member of the IEEE Microwave Theory and Techniques Society (MTT-S), and a member of the Union Radio-Scientifique Internationale Austria, Commission D and G. She also serves as a member of the IEEE MTT-S Technical Committees 25 and 26.